accessibilitywars/aw2-builds/docs/_posts/2022-04-12-power-dragonhunter.md

 author: jupiter
 editor: berdandy
 title: Power Dragonhunter
-tags: power guardian dragonhunter HoT
+tags: power guardian dragonhunter hot
 tagline: "We men dream dreams, we work magic, we do good, we do evil.
 The dragons do not dream.
 They are dreams.
 They do not work magic: it is their substance, their being.
 They do not do; they are."
 spec: dragonhunter
 ---